Aliases for NOS2 Gene

 Nitric oxide is a reactive free radical which acts as a biologic mediator in several processes, including neurotransmission and antimicrobial and antitumoral activities.
 This gene encodes a nitric oxide synthase which is expressed in liver and is inducible by a combination of lipopolysaccharide and certain cytokines.
 Three related pseudogenes are located within the Smith-Magenis syndrome region on chromosome 17. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NOS2 Gene

 NOS2 (Nitric Oxide Synthase 2) is a Protein Coding gene.
-Diseases associated with NOS2 include Malaria and Chlamydia.
-Among its related pathways are NO-dependent CFTR activation (normal and CF) and Pathways in cancer.
-GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
+Diseases associated with NOS2 include Malaria and Meningioma, Familial.
+Among its related pathways are Bacterial infections in CF airways and Relaxin signaling pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
 An important paralog of this gene is NOS1.